tecton-ai/tecton-http-client-java/README.md

 In the demo client [repository](https://github.com/tecton-ai/TectonClientDemo) update the `build.gradle` file with the jar that you generate from this repo using `./gradlew clean build`.

-Change the dependencies target to this and point the files attribute to your java client jar:
+1. Change the dependencies target to this and point the files attribute to your java client jar.
+2. Add all dependencies from `tecton-http-client-java` except `testImplementation` to `build.gradle` in the demo client repository.

 ```
 dependencies {